• Skip to primary navigation

 Levelling Floor Joists – How to Level an Old Floor

-Levelling Floor Joists.
-This project is about levelling old timber floors, repairing and replacing timber joists.
-We show you how to lay floor boards over the leveled joists, how to cut the floor boards to the right shape and how to use a chalk line.
+This project is about levelling floor joists and timber floor and repairing and replacing timber joists.
+We show you how to lay floor boards over the levelled joists, how to cut the floor boards to the right shape and how to use a chalk line.
 Ultimately you will have a level floor with well fitted boards.

 TwitterFacebookPin ItBuffer